wevm/wagmi/.changeset/good-boats-confess.md

 "@wagmi/core": patch
 ---

-Fixed a bug where minification caused the wrong functions to be called on the wallet client
+Fixed a bug where minification caused the wrong functions to be called on the client.